 Hiram College Academic Review Board Policies

-All policies, procedures, and standards regarding academic probation, suspension, and readmission are determined by the Hiram College Academic Review Board (ARB).
-The ARB consists of eight voting faculty members and additional non-voting resource staff, including representatives from the offices of the academic dean and the dean of students.
+The Hiram College Academic Review Board (ARB) develops policies, procedures, and standards regarding academic probation, suspension, and readmission.
+These policies are presented to the Academic Program Committee (APC) for discussion; APC then votes to bring them to the full faculty for discussion and approval or returns them to ARB for revision.
+The ARB consists of eight voting faculty members and non-voting staff such as representatives of the academic dean and dean of students.

 Each student’s academic standing is determined at the end of each semester, after grades have been processed by the registrar.
 At this time, the cumulative GPA is calculated.
 For the purposes of this Board, a semester includes both the 12- and 3-week sessions, and/or both 8-week sessions, as appropriate.